OliverB21/blog/_posts/2024-06-01-shinyhunters-week-of-breaches.md

 3. **Snowflake's security policies are weak**, meaning that customers followed advice given and this lead to their accounts being breached.
 In this case, the liability wouldn't be as clear as the first two

 Any of these are possible, but it is still bugging me *why Snowflake*?
 If the customer's details were already stolen, ShinyHunters could easily access so much more than just what is stored on Snowflake's servers, so why have they exclusively targeted this platform?
 I think there will be more details and questions answered as time goes on, but this process will likely be a long one.
 I'll try and keep this post updated.

+## *Update - 10/06/2024*
+I have always wondered how breaches like this are detected, especially in the case of breaches that aren't uncovered for some time.
+In one case, when Ticketmaster was breached in 2018, it was [Monzo](https://monzo.com/blog/2018/06/28/ticketmaster-breach/) seemed to spot it first.
+After various fraudulent transactions were reported to them in a small time frame, they investigated and found that all of those customers had used their cards on Ticketmaster at some point or another.
+They even found that someone had incorrectly input their details on Ticketmaster (incorrect expiry date), and a malicious actor had tried to use the incorrect details to make a transaction, further proving that Ticketmaster was the source of the breach.

+Initially, Ticketmaster denied being breached and claimed to Monzo that they had found "no evidence of a breach and that no other banks were reporting similar patterns".
+Just over a week later, Ticketmaster publically announced they had been breached due to malware distrbuted to their internal networks via their customer support product.

+Most breaches are detected after the threat actor makes a mistake, but what confirmed it here was not a mistake that was made not by the hacker, but by one of the victims.
+How ironic.

+Thanks for reading.
+Any comments or questions?
+Head over to the contact page and send me a message.

 > *"i hacked p much [all of these](https://www.snowflake.com/en/customers/all-customers/) so you could just list more of them"*